-Birth Issues is the magazine published by ASAC that educates Canadians about options in childbirth.
+Birth Issues is the magazine published by ASAC.
+It educates Canadians about options in childbirth.
 It is well-known for its birth stories written by ordinary, yet extra-ordinary, families.
 Its aim is to provide a positive perspective on childbirth and to push the boundaries of the status-quo.
-Visit www.birthissues.org to learn more

 If your baby is keeping you up at night, BIRTH ISSUES is always there to keep you company!

-Birth Issues is the magazine that educates Canadians about options in Childbirth.
-It expands the mainstream acceptance of birth in hospital with a doctor by sharing stories and articles about home and independent birth centers, midwifery care, waterbirths, vaginal birth after cesareans, vaginal breech and twin births, unmedicated and undisturbed childbirth, culturally sensitive, etc. It is especially well-known for its birth stories written by ordinary, yet extra-ordinary, families.
+Birth Issues expands the mainstream acceptance of birth – in a hospital with a doctor – by sharing stories and articles about home and independent birth centres, midwifery care, waterbirths, vaginal birth after caesareans, vaginal breech and twin births, unmedicated and undisturbed childbirth, culturally sensitive, etc. It is especially well-known for its birth stories written by ordinary, yet extra-ordinary, families.
 Its aim is to provide a positive perspective on childbirth and to push the boundaries of the status-quo.

 TAKE BACK YOUR BIRTH!